mrbusche/backseatfan.com/_posts/2010-06-25-diamondbacks-p-edwin-jackson-no-hits-the-rays.md

   </p>

   <p>
-    Jackson pitched for the Rays from 2006-2008, until being traded to the Detroit Tigers. &#8220;It just so happened it was against a team that I played for,&#8221; Jackson said.
+    Jackson pitched for the Rays from 2006-2008, until being traded to the Detroit Tigers.
+"It just so happened it was against a team that I played for," Jackson said.
   </p>

   <p>